 What Does The Estate Dispute Process Look Like?

 If you are filing a claim against another party, you want to first be sure you have the proper grounds to introduce a lawsuit.
 If you believe you meet one of the criteria above, or there is another reason you believe you are entitled to file a claim, always seek advice from a probate attorney on how to get started.

 Once you are ready to file your claim, a motion will need to be drafted and filed with the New York Surrogate’s Court.
 Whether you are the plaintiff or the defendant, you will want to begin organizing all paperwork and evidence that you believe will support your side of the argument.
 This may include testimony from subject matter experts, doctors, family members and any witnesses who may support your claim.

 As the case proceeds, your attorney will walk you through the legal steps and present all evidence before the court.
 Probate litigation is notorious for how long it may take in court.
 While a more experienced attorney may help move your case along as efficiently as possible, it still may take several years for your case to get resolved.
 In the end, the court will have the final say after hearing all evidence and testimony on the matter.

-These cases can be very difficult to prove, and even more difficult to endure.
-At the law office of Albert F. Pennisi, P.C., I offer qualified legal counsel to those in New York who are affected by a will or estate dispute.
-Over my years of practicing law, I have served as counsel to the New York Department of Taxation and Finance for estate and gift tax matters, and have amassed extensive experience in will contests and contested kinship matters.
-I use this experience to help a range of executors, heirs, beneficiaries and family members who are facing difficult estate disputes.
+These cases can be very difficult to prove and even more difficult to endure.
+We offer qualified legal counsel to those in New York who are affected by a will or estate dispute.
+Over the course of their legal careers, our attorneys have amassed extensive experience in will contests and contested kinship matters.
+They use their experience to help a range of executors, heirs, beneficiaries and family members who are facing difficult estate disputes.